-- Put package of frozen string beans in microwave and heat on high for 4 minutes.
-Note: if using fresh beans, you need to cut off the ends of beans, then put in a pot and cover with water.
+- Put a package of frozen string beans in the microwave and heat on high for 4 minutes.
+Note: if using fresh beans, you need to cut off the ends of the beans, then put them in a pot and cover them with water.
 Put on heat and boil for 5 minutes.
 Drain off hot water (parent's job).
-For canned string beans: Open can and drain.
+For canned string beans: Open the can and drain.

 - Cut the turkey bacon into strips using kitchen scissors.

-- Put turkey bacon in frypan.
+- Put turkey bacon in a frypan.
 Turn heat to medium.
-Fry and stir with a spatula until bacon sizzles.
+Fry and stir with a spatula until the bacon sizzles.

-- Put string beans in pan.
-Stir with spatula and cook until heated through (about 3 minutes).
+- Put string beans in the pan.
+Stir with a spatula and cook until heated through (about 3 minutes).

 You Can't Eat Just One!

 Want your kids to eat more veggies?
-These string beans might be the ticket, and your kids can learn to cook them by themselves, which might just make them tastier.
-In fact, although I often read that you can get your kids to eat vegetables by getting your children involved in making healthy foods, but there aren't very many recipes out there for kids to cook that they like.
+These string beans might be the ticket, and your kids can learn to cook them themselves, making them tastier.
+In fact, although I often read that you can get your kids to eat vegetables by getting your children involved in making healthy foods, there aren't very many recipes out there for kids to cook that they like.

 Fresh, Frozen, or Canned String Beans